jrosen48/utk-homepage/content/post/2022-05-16-exciting-times-for-stem-education-at-utk/index.md

 I'd be thrilled to work with each of these faculty.
 Being in the position to work as a team is a tremendous opportunity that I won't take for granted.

-We have amazing faculty in research and clinical positions, too—and, I have great colleagues in tenure-track roles, too, who deserve credit for helping us to become stronger.
+We have amazing faculty in research and clinical positions, too—and, I have great colleagues in tenure-track roles who deserve credit for helping us to become stronger.
+A shout out to Frances, Mehmet, Kristin, Yolanda, Terri, Elizabeth M., Elizabeth D., Nick, and to Lynn, a STEM education colleague faculty member now as department chair.

 If there’s one area in which we could grow more, I think it would be in engineering/computer science education.
 Maybe I’ll have some positive news to share along those lines in the near future!

 In sum, now feels a bit like an adventure: what can we do as a bit of a super team that is also working well together?
 I’m hopeful about our ability to answer that question.